 ATHENAEUM, 1930.
-A clubhouse for the use of the California Institute Associates and the staffs of the California Institute, the Huntington Library, and the Mt.
-Wilson Observatory.
-The gift of Mr. and Mrs. Allan C. Balch of Los Angeles, President of the Board of Trustees of the Institute, 1933-1943.
-108 Buildings and Facilities
+A clubhouse for the use of the California Institute Associates and the staffs of the California Institute, the Huntington Library, and the Mount Wilson Observatory.
+The gift of Mr. and Mrs. Allan C. Balch of Los Angeles, President of the Board of Trustees, 1933-1943.

-STUDENT HOUSES, 1931.
+UNDERGRADUATE HOUSES, 1931.